kevinliang43/MOC_Reporting/README.md

 The ultimate goal of the MOC Reporting project (MOC Reporting System) is to generate actionable business objects in the form of human readable summary usage reports.
 These reports will summarize just OpenStack usage for now.
-The system must be able to generate these reports across the axes of Institution, Project, and User.
+The system must be able to generate these reports across the axes of Institution, Project, and Timeframe where VMs have been running.
 Furthermore, the system must also be able to generate intermediate CSV artifacts that act as a snapshot of the database holding all usage information being collected from OpenStack.
 CSV dumps will be created for all object and relationship tables